-I believe that set netters should be given a fair chance to realize their
+I believe that set netters should be given a fair chance to realize their share of that promise.

-Emma Christine Nicolet Borbridge, 63, is a Yup'ik who is originally from Bethel.
+Emma Christine Nicolet Borbridge 63, is a Yup'ik who is originally from Bethel.
 She spent much of her early life in Bristol Bay.
-Today she lives in Juneau, and she is a set netter in Bristol Bay during the summers.
+Today she lives in establish the optimum number of per-mits to be awarded to qualified fishing area to await the incoming tide. bringing the fish to shore have Bristol Bay during the summers.

+and had 9 foot beams.
+A long mass posted at the 20 foot mark of the for ward section of the vessel with an attached boom that extended a foot or so beyond the stern, held a large triangle shaped sail, with two or three at 6 p.m. on Saturday evening. feet squared off at the top.
+A heavy wooden rudder at the stern, held in place by a wooden tiller, was used to steer the sailboat.
 Most of the available space was sectioned off into bins and was used to hold the fish and nets.
 About 6 feet of roofing covered the forecastle.
 The opening in front of the forecastle was covered with a piece of canvas or a roughly hewn diving wall that kept the wind and rain out and the wetness and